maxmind/getting-started-with-mmdb/blog-post.md

 # Building Your Own MMDB Databases for Fun and Profit
 If you use a GeoIP database, you're probably familiar with MaxMind's [MMDB format](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md).

 At MaxMind, we created the MMDB format because we needed a format that was very fast and highly portable.
 MMDB comes with supported readers in many languages.
-In this blog post, we’ll use MMDB to create a whitelist of IP addresses you could use when allowing users to access a VPN or a hosted application.
+In this blog post, we’ll create an MMDB file which contains a whitelist of IP addresses.
+This kind of database could be used when allowing access to a VPN or a hosted application.

 ## Tools You'll Need

 The code samples I include here use the [Perl MMDB database writer](https://metacpan.org/pod/MaxMind::DB::Writer) and the [Perl MMDB database reader](https://metacpan.org/pod/MaxMind::DB::Reader).
-You'll need to use Perl to write your own MMDB files, but you can also work with officially supported [.NET, PHP, Java and Python readers](https://github.com/maxmind?utf8=%E2%9C%93&query=reader) in addition to unsupported third party MMDB readers.
+You'll need to use Perl to write your own MMDB files, but you can read the files with the officially supported [.NET, PHP, Java and Python readers](https://github.com/maxmind?utf8=%E2%9C%93&query=reader) in addition to unsupported third party MMDB readers.
 Many are listed on the [GeoIP2 download page](http://dev.maxmind.com/geoip/geoip2/downloadable/).
 So, as far as deployments go, you're not constrained to any one language when you want to read from the database.

 ## Following Along